 Another aspect of self-sabotage is in life management—what am I doing that is sabotaging my finances, my living situation, my quality of life?
 Could be as simple as budgeting, or something else.
 But self-awareness and journaling will help you identify what you might be missing.

 This is just a primer for how to start turning your life around.
-Trust God, be patient, and the results will come.
+Trust in yourself and the universe, have faith, be patient, and the results will come.
 It took me several years to get the results I wanted out of life, and I’m still learning all the time.